zabbix/zabbix/templates/cloud/azure_http/README.md

 - This template is designed to monitor Microsoft Azure by HTTP.
 - It works without any external scripts and uses the script item.
-- Currently, the template supports the discovery of virtual machines (VMs), VM scale sets, Cosmos DB for MongoDB, storage accounts, Microsoft SQL, MySQL, PostgreSQL servers, Backup Job vaults, Sentinel workspaces and Container Apps.
+- Currently, the template supports the discovery of virtual machines (VMs), VM scale sets, Cosmos DB for MongoDB, storage accounts, Microsoft SQL, MySQL, PostgreSQL servers, Backup Job vaults, Sentinel workspaces, and Container apps.

 ## Included Monitoring Templates